rahulshankariyer/rahulshankariyer.github.io/README.md

 <a href = "https://divvy-tripdata.s3.amazonaws.com/index.html"> Click this link to view the Original Bike Trip Data </a>

+<a href = "https://drive.google.com/file/d/1nU_bM-caC3UJQJ0FI6h_RYPnpUNfuIcz/view"> Using SQL, the average ride length was calculated based on rider type - member or casual - as well as day of the week.
+The graphs were generated using R Programming and Tableau.
+Click on this link to view the SQL generated data </a>

 # Project 2 - Bellabeat Customer Data

 ## Scenario